4Geeks logo

 Most programming languages use one general convention for variable and function names and then other conventions for minor exceptions like class names, etc.

-• Snake case: In this convention, words are separated by underscores.
+• snake_case: In this convention, words are separated by underscores and all letters are lowercase.
 For example, "num_students" or "customer_address".
-You can read more about the Snake Case naming convention here.

 • PascalCase: In this convention, the first letter of each word is capitalized.
 For example, "NumStudents" or "CustomerAddress".